AdamKMcCoy/How-to-create-a-Professional-README/README.md

 used for generating a decent looking README

 ## License
-1
+N/A

 ## Credits
-undefined, undefined
+N/A

 ## Contributing
-clone my repo and issue pull requests
+dont contribute

 ## Tests
 clone my repo and test with input

 ## Questions
-Please direct your questions to my email undefined
+dont have questions

-Made with Fuzzy-Spoon README generator
+Made with AdamMcCoy README generator